nutanix-japan/nai-llm/docs/infra/infra_jumphost_tofu.md

 # Deploy Jumphost

 We will go through three phases in this section to deploy jumphost VM which you will use to deploy AI applications.

-1. **Create ClouInit:** to install tools and bootstrap the jumphost VM using OpenTofu
+1. **Create CloudInit:** to install tools and bootstrap the jumphost VM using OpenTofu
-2. **Create jumphost VM:** to deploy and manage AI applications using OpenTofu
+2. **Create Jumphost VM:** to deploy and manage AI applications using OpenTofu
 3. **Deploy Nutanis AI Utilitities:** to bootstrap, deploy and troubleshoot AI applications

 ```mermaid
 stateDiagram-v2